Healthdirect Free Australian health advice you can count on.

 • discomfort when walking or sitting

-• fever (if there is an abscess)
+• fever (if there is infection)

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.